Tom Wu: Career

 Wu is one of the founding members of the British theatre company Yellow Earth Theatre, which was established in 1995.
 He's performed in their various productions over the years including The Magic Paintbrush, Play to Win, a co-production with Soho Theatre and The Whisper of a Leaf Falling at Battersea Arts Centre, Blue Remembered Hills and Behind the Chinese Takeaway.
 He choreographed their touring show Why The Lion Danced in 2013.

 His further stage credits include M. Butterfly in 1989 at Shaftesbury Theatre and the original production of Miss Saigon in 1989.
 In 2005, he went on to perform in an adaptation of Tintin (character) at Barbican Theatre.

 Wu is known for playing numerous Chinese Triad gang member or leader roles in various films.
 Such as Out for a Kill, Wake of Death, Revolver and Kick-Ass 2 and most recently, in 2019 playing a criminal and tattoo artist in the Fast & Furious spin-off Hobbs & Shaw and playing the Chinese Triad leader Lord George in the British film The Gentlemen.

 One of his notable roles was in The Scorpion King 2 (2008) where he played Fung, a Chinese Ming dynasty soldier rescued by Mathayus and his allies and who later assists them towards the end of the film.

 In 2014, he portrayed the character Hundred Eyes in the Netflix original series Marco Polo before its cancellation in late 2016.
 Wu played Sir George, King Arthur's mentor in King Arthur: Legend of the Sword in 2017.
 In 2018, Wu played Hong Kong inspector Daniel Tsui in the series Strangers.
-In 2019 he featured as Lord George in the Guy Ritchie film The Gentlemen (2019 film).
-In 2021 he appeared in action feature Havoc (2025 film).
+In 2019 he featured as Lord George in the Guy Ritchie film The Gentlemen.
+In 2021 he appeared in action feature Havoc.